Publish an API Gateway and Developer Portal

-Learn how to use NGINX Management Suite API Connectivity Manager to publish an API Proxy with a Developer Portal.
+Learn how to use F5 NGINX Management Suite API Connectivity Manager to publish an API Proxy.

 Overview

-In NGINX Management Suite API Connectivity Manager (ACM), Services represent your Backend APIs.
+In API Connectivity Manager, Services represent your Backend APIs.
 Proxies represent the NGINX reverse proxy that routes traffic to your backend service and to the Developer Portal.
 This guide provides instructions and examples for publishing an API and a Developer Portal by using the REST API.

 Before You Begin